 So think like your 9-year old self.
 Be an artist and stay creative.
 And I don’t mean in the stereotypical ‘paint a mountain landscape or sing a song’ artist.
 Any profession has the opportunity to make art.
 Maybe it’s making a 2-minute Youtube video instead of a complicated report to get your point across in a meeting.

-Look at Walt Disney, Elon Musk, Yvon Chouinard; changing the world means resisting conformity and trusting core beliefs and imagination.
+Look at Walt Disney, Elon Musk, Yvon Chouinard; changing the world means resisting conformity and trusting your core beliefs and imagination.

 3. Doing kid stuff is cheap